66°

 2. Fees due at Issuance

 Inspection fees are required at the time of project issuance.
-See PDF icon Information Bulletin 502, "Fee Schedule for Construction Permits - Grading and Public Right of Way."
-Also, at issuance, if the applicant proposes to keep the streetary restricted to customers during operational hours, the applicant will be required to pay a per square feet exclusive use fee.
+See Information Bulletin 502, "Fee Schedule for Construction Permits - Grading and Public Right of Way."
+Also, at issuance, if the applicant proposes to keep the streetary restricted to customers during operational hours, the applicant will be required to pay an exclusive use fee per square foot.

 Active Sidewalks